 In the United States, the phrase “constitutional carry” means that someone can carry a handgun without a license or permit.
 The term was derived from the Second Amendment to the U.S. Constitution, which gives citizens the right to bear arms.
+There are currently 12 Constitutional Carry states in the U.S. and three states that have permitless carry for residents only.

 In these states, any person that is of legal age and is not otherwise prohibited from carrying a firearm can do so without a permit.
 In the states of Idaho, North Dakota, and Wyoming, permitless carry is only allowed for residents.
 All non-residents must have a permit to carry a concealed handgun.
 Concealed and open carry do not require a permit for any of the states mentioned above except North Dakota and some localities in the state of Missouri.